 Qualcomm Institute Initiative for Digital Exploration of Arts and Sciences (IDEAS) Performance Series

-The Qualcomm Institute, the UC San Diego division of the California Institute for Telecommunications and Information Technology (Calit2), invites proposals from all UC San Diego faculty, graduate students and other affiliates to stage technology-enhanced or enabled performances in the institute’s high-tech facilities.
-The current Call for Events is for performances to be staged during the 2016-2017 season, with in-kind support provided by Calit2 to awardees following a peer-review selection process.
-The deadline for submitting a proposal is noon on Monday, February 15, 2016.
+The Qualcomm Institute (QI), the UC San Diego division of the California Institute for Telecommunications and Information Technology (Calit2), invites proposals from all UC San Diego faculty, graduate and undergraduate students, alumni and other affiliates to stage technology-enhanced or enabled performances in the institute’s high-tech facilities.
+The current Call for Proposals is for performances to be staged during the 2017-2018 season, with in-kind support provided by QI to awardees following a peer-review selection process.
+The deadline for submitting a proposal is noon on Monday, May 15, 2017, at 11:59PM.
 All performances will be open to the public and free of charge.

-The initiative aims to encourage interdisciplinary artists and musicians, as well as engineers and scientists to take advantage of the Qualcomm Institute’s advanced audio-visual facilities, services and personnel in staging performances and presentations of new or existing works and research.
+The initiative aims to encourage interdisciplinary artists and musicians, as well as engineers and scientists, to take advantage of the Qualcomm Institute’s advanced audio-visual facilities, services and personnel in staging performances and presentations of new and experimental works and research.
 The institute will provide access to its venue and performance spaces, as well as access to a/v, event and communications personnel on an in-kind basis.
-IDEAS submissions go through a rigorous peer review by the IDEAS Program Committee, chaired by IDEAS Director Shahrokh Yadegari, with members appointed from among Qualcomm Institute-affiliated faculty from the UC San Diego departments of Music, Visual Arts, Theatre & Dance, or from schools and divisions in the sciences and engineering.
+IDEAS submissions go through a rigorous peer review by the IDEAS Program Committee, chaired by IDEAS Director Shahrokh Yadegari, with members appointed from among QI-affiliated faculty and graduate students from the UC San Diego departments of Music, Visual Arts, Theatre & Dance, or from schools and divisions in the sciences and engineering.
 Each winning proposal is also awarded an onsite residency lasting from a single day to a full week, depending on project scope (see “Proposals” section below for details).
 It is anticipated that the longer residencies will feature important new works.
-“The Qualcomm Institute has become a world-renowned venue for faculty and students to stage performances that could not be staged anywhere else,” says Yadegari, a professor of theatre and dance at UC San Diego.
-“The institute offers spaces and tools – from advanced, spatialized audio to large-scale video walls and immersive, 3D virtual-reality environments – that can provide arts faculty with a new canvas for their technology-based performances.”
+“The Qualcomm Institute has become a world-renowned venue for faculty and students to stage performances that could not be staged anywhere else,” says Yadegari, a professor of Music at UC San Diego.
+“The institute offers spaces and tools – from advanced spatialized 3D audio to large-scale video walls and immersive, virtual-reality environments – that can provide arts faculty with a new canvas for their technology-based performances.”

 The possible venues are located in Atkinson Hall on the UC San Diego campus in La Jolla, Calif.
-The primary performance spaces are the 200-seat Calit2 Auditorium (which permits 4K projection at four times the resolution of HD-TV, and has a 12.1 Mayer surround audio system), and the 100-seat Calit2 Theater (a reconfigurable black-box space with large-scale video wall).
-Artists may also propose to use external and/or internal open spaces, including the Engineering Courtyard, or more intimate indoor spaces such as the Audio Spatialization Laboratory, the Performative Computing Laboratory, or the Immersive Visualization Laboratory, including the StarCAVE virtual-reality environment.
+The primary performance spaces are the 200-seat Calit2 Auditorium (which permits 4K projection at four times the resolution of HD-TV, and has a 12.1 Mayer surround sound audio system), and the 100-seat Calit2 Theater (a reconfigurable black-box space with large-scale Vroom video wall).
+Alternatively, artists may propose to use external and/or internal open spaces, including the Engineering Courtyard, or more intimate indoor spaces such as the Audio Spatialization Laboratory, the Performative Computing Laboratory, or the Immersive Visualization Laboratory, including the StarCAVE or NexCAVE virtual-reality environments.
 For details of spaces available for use by IDEAS Performances, as well as their major equipment and capabilities, click here.

 IDEAS awards involve in-kind support for the rehearsal and staging of performances at one of the Qualcomm Institute’s several venues.
 Such support may be requested in the form of:

-We are actively soliciting proposals for residencies and performances to take place between September 2016 and June 2017.
-Proposals must be submitted online no later than noon Pacific time on February 15, 2016, and in only one of three categories:
+We are actively soliciting proposals for residencies/performances to take place between September 2017 and June 2018.
+Proposals must be submitted online no later than noon Pacific time on Monday, May 15, 2017, 11:59PM, and in only one of three categories:

 To submit your proposal, please fill out the online application form and, where designated, upload a PDF of the proposal, It must be no more than three pages in length, including visuals; text must be single-spaced or higher, at a font size of 11pts or higher (Arial, Times New Roman, Calibri are preferred).
 In your proposal, be sure to include: